Every pilot prays they will never be faced with a post-crash survival situation.

 The company has been a major supplier to the U.S. Armed Force for a number of years, which soon becomes apparent with this knife in your hands.

-Weighing just 9 ounces, the Ontario SP2 Knife is easy to handle thanks to finger grooves that ensure a comfortable, secure grip, is very easy to sharpen and I found that it cuts extremely well.
+Weighing just 9 ounces, the Ontario SP2 Knife is easy to handle thanks to finger grooves that ensure a comfortable, secure grip, is very easy to sharpen, and cuts extremely well.

 Best Stainless Steel Knife: Fallkniven F1 Military Survival Knife